 How will BEPS impact on the government’s tax policies?

 The UK Government considers it is ahead of the curve.
 Therefore unlikely to be any change in existing policies.

 Is the charge to business tax levied on, broadly, the revenue profits of a business as computed according to the principles of commercial accountancy?

 Yes.
 Corporation tax in the UK is a tax on profits.
+The starting point in the computation of taxable profits is the figure provided by commercial accounting.
+This figure is then adjusted as required or authorised by law.
 Taxable profits include the money the company or association makes from doing business (‘trading profits’), investments and selling assets for more than they cost (‘chargeable gains’).

 Are there any special taxation regimes, such as enterprise zones or favourable tax regimes for financial services or co-ordination centres, etc?